-phases and was estimated in September 1997 to cost approximately \$2.2 billion.
-The Company periodically re-evaluates its AVLIS estimated costs and currently believes this estimate could vary by up to 20%.
+AVLIS deployment is expected to be accomplished in two phases and is estimated to cost \$2.5 billion.
 The first phase, performance demonstration, design and licensing, began in fiscal 1996 and extends through fiscal 2002.
-The estimated cost of the first phase is approximately \$550.0 million for fiscal 1998 through fiscal 2002.
-During this phase, the Company expects to:
+The estimated cost of the first phase is \$700.0 million for fiscal 1999 through fiscal 2002.
+During this phase, USEC expects to:

-- demonstrate the plant-like performance of the feed production, enrichment and product conversion processes by the end of 1999; - complete the final design and detailed cost estimate for an AVLIS facility; and select a site for the AVLIS facility and obtain NRC licensing and other regulatory approvals for the construction and operation of the AVLIS facility.
+- demonstrate the plant-like performance of the feed production, enrichment and product conversion processes by the end of calendar 1999;

+- complete the final design and detailed cost estimate for an AVLIS facility; - select a site for the AVLIS facility; and - obtain NRC licensing and other regulatory approvals for the construction and operation of the AVLIS facility.

-Once the first phase is successfully completed, the Company will initiate the second phase.
+Once the first phase is successfully completed, USEC will initiate the second phase.

-The second phase, procurement, construction and startup, is expected to begin in fiscal 2002 and end in fiscal 2006 with the deployment of AVLIS to planned capacity.
-The estimated cost to complete this phase is approximately \$1.65 billion.
-During this phase, the Company expects to:
+The second phase, procurement, construction and startup, is expected to begin in fiscal 2002 and end in fiscal 2007 with the deployment of AVLIS to planned capacity.
+The estimated cost to complete this phase is \$1.8 billion.
+During this phase, USEC expects to: